gwinndr/YOLOv4-Pytorch/README.md

 ## Results
 As I mentioned, training takes forever.
 I only got a home computer to work with here.
 I will update this with results when it finishes.
 Once I got the results that prove I'm not crazy and it actually does work, I'll do the first 1.0 release!

+It looked promising mAP-wise when I did some training (about 25 epochs) without any augmentations.
+I'm pretty optimistic this works.

 I'll update with a "results so far" probably in a week or two.

 ## Benchmarks